riedelcastro/theppl/README.markdown

 Install
 --------
 theppl uses sbt for building and installation.
-If you don't have maven on your machine, get it [here](https://github.com/harrah/xsbt).
+If you don't have sbt on your machine, get it [here](https://github.com/harrah/xsbt).
 Then run:

     sbt publish-local